RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 The ``pipeline`` and ``language`` keys specify how the NLU model should be built.
-You can read more about this in :ref:`choosing-a-pipeline` The ``policies`` key defines the :ref:`policies` that the Core model will use.
+The ``policies`` key defines the :ref:`policies <policies>` that the Core model will use.

 4. Write Your First Stories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this stage, you will teach your assistant to respond to your messages.
+At this stage, you will teach your assistant to how respond to your messages.
-Dialogue is handled by Rasa's ``Core`` module.
+This is called dialogue management, and is handled by your Core model.

 Core models learn from real conversational data in the form of training "stories".
 A story is a real conversation between a user and an assistant.